Learning at Christ Church

 The Christ Church Pedagogy

 It is the quality of teaching that makes the difference to a child’s educational outcomes.
 The Christ Church Pedagogy (our teaching methodology) is a product of extensive research, gained from classrooms across the globe, into what motivates boys and how boys learn best.
 It is at the forefront of all that we do, as we aspire to motivate every boy to achieve individual and collective excellence.
-Parents are invited to review the Christ Church Pedagogy in Action here and educators are welcome to review the more detailed Christ Church Pedagogy Case Studies here.

 The following factors form the pillars of the School’s pedagogical framework: